 Libraries have been steadily increasing digitization and expansion of their electronic collections for some time, but the advent of Covid-19 led many to shift virtually overnight to almost exclusively loaning electronic resources.
 The flexibility this shift demanded from librarians, vendors and technology providers is the basis for a more adaptive approach to resource management going forward, as libraries learn what mix of publications suits them best.

-During the height of the pandemic in 2020-2021, the unique collaborative aspects of Ex Libris RapidILL helped to enable library agility and continued use of interlibrary loan.
+During the height of the pandemic in 2020-2021, the unique collaborative aspects of Ex Libris RapidILL interlibrary loan software helped to enable library agility and continued use of interlibrary loan.
 The RapidILL community responded very quickly to a completely online environment, removing print materials from RapidILL workflows and adapting lending terms, saving member libraries time and effort.

 Libraries are seeking open solutions more often than ever before, so they can create, share and use customizations that best suit their particular needs.
 These solutions are generally commercial products, which means they often come with change and quality controls, as well as customer support.

 Open applications allow access to data both through user interfaces and through application programming interfaces (APIs), enabling interactions with various technical components or applications.
 The Ex Libris software portfolio consists of open solutions, with more than 200 APIs giving programmatic access to data and workflows managed in the Higher Ed Platform.
 Users of Ex Libris products can build on the large API set to develop their own applications for additional functionality, streamlined workflows, integration with other systems and almost any other library-centered purpose.
 For example, more than 50% of Alma’s activity is currently API-driven and there are more than 1,000 API calls by Alma users every minute.